JeremyLewis5/setting-up-a-dev-environment/README.md

 # Setting Up A Dev Environment

-A guide to setting up a full-stack web develoment environment on macOS.
+A guide to setting up a full-stack web development environment on macOS.

 ## Oh My Zsh